-This paper gives both a generalization of the optimal coherent quantum targeting in classically chaotic systems presented in [1] and provides some additional details; e.g. see Appendix A. The generalization concerns how to alter the original Hamiltonian towards a modified, control Hamiltonian that relies on the same chaotic (heteroclinic) trajectories as before, but is easier to implement numerically and, more importantly, experimentally.
+This paper gives both a generalization of the optimal coherent quantum targeting in classically chaotic systems presented in [10] and provides some additional details; e.g., see Appendix A. The generalization concerns how to alter the original Hamiltonian towards a modified, control Hamiltonian that relies on the same chaotic (heteroclinic) trajectories as before, but is easier to implement numerically and, more importantly, experimentally.
 The resulting quantum targeting technique is also fully coherent (unitary).
 The original system's extreme sensitivity to initial conditions is still relied upon, but counteracting the quantum spreading (scrambling) by stabilizing the local dynamics is accomplished through the Hamiltonian modifications.
-Although, now the Hamiltonian has locally stable dynamics, it is still on an optimum track in order to arrive in an exponentially fast way and with relatively high precision at a predetermined target state and given time.
-Here, the main example in the text is less precise than the earlier method, but adding an
+In this alternate approach, the Hamiltonian has locally stable dynamics, and yet it is still on an optimum track in order to arrive in an exponentially fast way and with relatively high precision at a predetermined target state and given time.
+Here, the kicked rotor example in the main text is less precise than the earlier method, but